Oka Crisis Photo Analysis

 Photo Caption "Standoff "

-From the 3 criteria of your chosen historical concept, does the photo titled "Standoff" accurately represent the __________________ of the Oka Crisis?
+On balance, does the photo titled “Standoff” accurately represent the HISTORICAL SIGNIFICANCE of the Oka Crisis?

 Project Details